 Making Family Fitness Fun

 Physical activity is a vital part of staying healthy.
-Encouraging healthy habits in your child is one of the best things a parent can do to ensure a healthier life.
-Being active can help kids--and adults--have healthier weights, less fat, and stronger muscles and bones.
+Encouraging healthy habits in your child is one of the best things a parent can do to try to guarantee a healthier life.
+Being active can help kids and adults have healthier weights, less fat, and stronger muscles and bones.
 Activity can help prevent heart disease, cancer, and stroke.
 It can also lessen feelings of depression, and boost confidence.
 As children get older, they often reduce their physical activity.
-Because of this, making activity a family priority is key.
+Because of this, making activity a family focus is key.

 Making activity a priority